awesomemotive/wp-simple-pay-lite/stripe/README.txt

 It only takes a couple minutes to add a payment form to your site.

-1. Activate the plugin, go to Settings > Simple Stripe Checkout, then enter your Stripe keys.
+1. Activate the plugin, go to Settings > WP Simple Pay Lite for Stripe, then enter your Stripe keys.
 1. Edit the post or page where you want the payment button and checkout form to appear.
 1. Add a simple shortcode.

 Viola!
 Now a payment button that opens your checkout form in an overlay will pop up.

-###Available in Stripe Checkout Pro Only###
+###Available in WP Simple Pay Pro for Stripe Only###

 * **User Entered Amounts** - Allow customers enter what they want to pay.
 * **Coupon Codes** - Setup discount codes in your Stripe dashboard for customers to apply to their total.